Before travelling: prepare your luggage

 We put our utmost care and interest so that your luggage reaches you without any problem, but occasionally an incident occurs: adverse weather conditions, improper handling, technical problems in the airport systems or if the identifying label breaks causing damage to a piece of the equipment or delays in its arrival to the destination airport.
 There may be multiple causes for these delays and we try to resolve issues as quickly as possible.

 Below we explain what to do if you find yourself in this situation:

 - Go to the desk at the airport’s arrival lounge.

-- Baggage searches will be undertaken using a global system that we and a further 160 airlines are members of which enables baggage to be found within 24 hours in most cases.
+- Baggage searches will be undertaken using a global system that we and another 160 airlines are members of to find lost baggages within 24 hours in most cases.

 - See the Iberia Baggage Telephone Customer Service Centre if you have any further questions in this regard.

-- Always keep the documentation of your trip as well as invoices for costs directly related with the incident.
+- Always keep the documentation of your trip as well as invoices for costs directly related to the incident.